MARKET REVIEW

 FUND ACTIVITY

 Despite facing cyclical headwinds, the secular trends driving the global electrification movement remain firmly intact.
-Over the last couple of years, numerous regulators and governments implemented climate-related legislation.
+Over the last couple of years, numerous regulators and governments have implemented climate-related legislation.
 The US introduced the Inflation Reduction Act (IRA) in 2022, which was further clarified in 2023 through guidance issued by the US Treasury.
-These measures are expected to accelerate the growth of the clean-energy sector in the US.
+These measures are expected to accelerate the growth of the clean energy sector in the US.
 In response, Europe introduced the Green Deal Industrial Plan in February 2023, followed by the NZIA in March 2023, with the goal of enhancing Europe's net-zero industry and supporting a rapid transition to climate neutrality.
 In late June 2023, the European Community announced the establishment of the Strategic Technologies for Europe Platform, aimed at promoting and increasing investment in critical technologies across Europe.

 FUND STRATEGY

 Electrification is poised to become one of the most transformative system changes in the history of capitalism, presenting one of the largest investment opportunities to date.
-The convergence of falling costs, significant efficiency improvements and widespread accessibility is paving the way for numerous electrification tipping points.
+The convergence of falling costs, significant efficiency improvements, and widespread accessibility is paving the way for numerous electrification tipping points.
 An estimated USD 24.5 trillion in capital expenditure is projected to be deployed over the course of this decade.
 We anticipate a substantial shift in revenue streams across various aspects of energy demand, supply, and enabling solutions.

 Our investment strategy revolves around capitalising on opportunities arising from regulations, innovations, services and products that align with the transition to a more environmentally friendly, circular, leaner, inclusive and cleaner world.
 The key themes of our investment strategy encompass demand-side electrification, including mobility, building and industrial sectors.
 We also focus on green power supply, encompassing renewables, battery technology and related infrastructure such as cables.
 Additionally, we target electrification enablers, including critical components such as infrastructure, semiconductors and materials that support the electrification ecosystem.